 “Peace is one of humanity’s most precious needs.
-It is also the United Nations’ highest calling.” – UN Secretary General Ban Ki-moon
+It is also the United Nations’ highest calling.” – Former UN Secretary-General, Ban Ki-moon

 MISSION STATEMENT OF THE PROGRAM

 The United Nations Association of Australia (UNAA) recognises the role that the United Nations plays in the maintenance of international peace and security.
 Through this program, the UNAA seeks to promote the work of the United Nations regarding the pursuit of peace.

 Our program is a soft program – we try to make others connect emotionally and intellectually to a larger cause – peace – that transcends their immediate self-interest.

 We invite support from government and the private sector to help us to promote our cause in achieving a peaceful global community.
 The UNAA will develop and advance standards that support world peace initiatives, and will encourage others to adopt these standards as their own personal goals.

 The UN International Day of Peace, generally known as World Peace Day or Peace Day, is observed annually on September 21; officially designated in 2001.
 It is dedicated to the continued pursuit of world peace, and specifically to rid the world of war and violence.
 This day is generally observed with temporary ceasefires in combat zones to enable humanitarian access.
 It was established by a United Nations resolution in 1981 to coincide with the opening of the General Assembly’s yearly session.
 The UN International Day of Peace was first celebrated in 1982 and is honoured by many nations and peoples.